 The universal in any outdoorsperson’s cache, you can twist duct tape together to create a rope and repair just about anything, at least temporarily.

 Tying It All Together

-We’ve discussed everything from the classic Manila rope to modern day’s extremely versatile Paracord and the crowd favorite catchall, duct tape.
+We’ve discussed everything from the classic Manila rope to modern-day’s extremely versatile Paracord and the crowd favorite catchall, duct tape.
 We’ve broken down rope materials, design, construction, and listed the best uses for each type of rope you might use in the outdoors.

-Choosing the right rope for your adventure is no less important that choosing any other part of your gear.
+Choosing the right rope for your adventure is no less important than choosing any other part of your gear.
 With an understanding of the variety and versatility of rope available to you, purchasing the right rope for your project will be a much more streamlined process.

 Knowing the strengths and weaknesses of your rope will also allow you to problem solve in the event of the unexpected occurs that much better.

-Before your next adventure, check out our must-read article on how to select for the best climbing gear to give you more options.
+Before your next adventure, check out our must-read article on how to select the best climbing gear to give you more options.

 Featured Image Source: https://pixabay.com/photos/hawsers-ropes-cords-tightropes-241783/